 LMS Route: Birmingham New Street to Harborne

-Rotton Park: lnwrrp88
+Rotton Park Road Station: lnwrrp88

-This classic postcard view of the station was taken from the
+view of the station was taken from the wooden footbridge and is useful because

-wooden foot bridge and is useful because it shows that the original brick built
+it shows that the original brick built structure after its modification to

-structure has been modified to accommodate the passing loop which created the
+accommodate the passing loop which created the second platform.
+The roof and

-second platform.
-The roof and chimneys share an architectural style with
+chimneys share an architectural style with Harborne station whilst the canopy,

-Harborne station whilst the canopy, which is cantilevered on both sides to
+which is cantilevered on both sides to provide protection to both platforms, is

-provide protection to both platforms, is more LNWR in design.
-The sand drag,
+more LNWR in design.
+The track seen on the right incorporates a sand drag,

-outwards leading to derailment.
+leading to derailment.

 back